-Cash balances above include £5.6m the CA held on behalf of third parties at the end of 2021/22 (£5.6m in 2020/21).
-The liability to repay these amounts is included under Trade and Other Payables.
+Cash balances above include £5.6m the CA held on behalf of third parties at the end.

 Cash at bank and short-term deposits earn interest at floating rates based on bank deposit rates.
 There is no material difference between the carrying value and fair value of cash and cash equivalents.